ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **md5Bytes `Buffer`**

-A buffer of 16 bytes length, containing the datas MD5 hash.
+A buffer of 16 bytes length, containing the data's MD5 hash.

 **created `Date`**

 The timestamp when the data has been uploaded to the server.

 **lastModified `Date`**